aiken-lang/merkle-patricia-forestry/off-chain/README.md

 #### `proof.toJSON(): object`

-Proofs are opaque, but they can be serialised into various format such as JSON.
-The proof format is explained in greater details in [the wiki](https://github.com/aiken-lang/merkle-patricia-forestry/wiki/Proof-format).
+Proofs are opaque but can be serialised into various formats, such as JSON.
+The proof format is explained in greater detail in [the wiki](https://github.com/aiken-lang/merkle-patricia-forestry/wiki/Proof-format).

 ```js
 proofTangerine.toJSON();